Frequently Asked Questions

 Is the GRE General Exam required?

-The Graduate Record Exam (GRE) is optional for the 2020-2021 admissions cycle due to Covid-19.
+The Graduate Record Exam (GRE) is required for the 2021-2022 admissions cycle.
 For those taking the GRE, please check with ETS to allow sufficient time for the scores to reach us.
 The institution code is 3514.
 The department code is 1902.

 Are TOEFL's required?